menuclose

 The SaxoTraderGO web homepage gives a very good oversight of stock market moves across regions and sectors.
 You can see the top gainers and losers of different regions, as well as analyst recommendations for stocks.

 The web platform is very cleanly laid out.
-You can filter stocks in many different ways such as by market capitalisation, dividend yield and popularity over the past month – allowing you to see general trader sentiment towards certain stocks.
+You can filter stocks in many different ways, such as by popularity across sector or region, which allows you to see the general trader sentiment towards certain stocks.
+New themes have been added in 2025, allowing you to sort by companies in construction, healthcare innovation, or clean energy, for example.

-When selecting a stock, the quote includes a chart, news, general company information, analyst recommendations (provided by TipRanks), and fundamental data.
-I found the information given to be comprehensive and well laid out.
+When selecting a stock, the quote includes a chart overview, news, fundamentals, and ESG information.
+I found the information given to be comprehensive and laid out well.

 Feature Saxo logoSaxo